Materials-Consortia/OPTIMADE/optimade.rst

 - **id**: field containing the ID of entry as defined in section `Definition of Terms`_.
 This can be the local database ID.
 - **attributes**: a dictionary, containing key-value pairs representing the entry's properties, except for type and id.

-  Database-provider-specific properties need to include the database-provider-specific prefix (see appendix `Database-Provider-Specific Namespace Prefixes`_).
+  Database-provider-specific properties need to include the database-provider-specific prefix (see section `Database-Provider-Specific Namespace Prefixes`_).

 OPTIONALLY it can also contains the following fields: